The Tory party as we know it will be extinct in two years | Sean O’Grady

 First, the defeat.
 It is inevitable.
 It will be dramatic.
 Forget the airy talk about hung parliaments and coalitions.
 The Sunak administration now is reminiscent of the last months of those of Major, Callaghan, Brown and May.

 The government seems not to be in control of events – indeed, not even in control of the Commons.
-There’s indiscipline, sleaze, a narrative of failure.
+There’s indiscipline and sleaze, a narrative of failure.
 Local elections and by-elections lost on record swings.
 The voters have stopped listening to the Tories and, after 13 years in charge, have long since made their minds up that it’s time for a change.

-Lee Anderson, the buffoonish Tory deputy chair and token working class figure (though still judged not good enough for an actual ministerial job), in a rare moment of perspicacity says that they won in 2019 on Boris, Brexit and Corbyn.
-Now all three factors have disappeared, or turned negative.
+Lee Anderson, the buffoonish Tory deputy chair and token working-class figure (though still judged not good enough for an actual ministerial job), in a rare moment of perspicacity says that they won in 2019 on Boris, Brexit and Corbyn.
+Now all three factors have disappeared or turned negative.

 Boris, despite his cultish following, turned out to be a liability.
-Brexit has been a flop, and no longer inspires people as it used to (and it did so so).
+Brexit has been a flop, and no longer inspires people as it used to.
 And Corbyn has been kicked out of his party, a development that would have been unthinkable a few years ago.

 The voters are no longer frightened by Labour, still less the Liberal Democrats, and they certainly aren’t happy about trading prosperity for sovereignty.
-Brexit was mis-sold, and that’s rightly resented.
+Brexit was missold, and that’s rightly resented.

-What is happening to the Conservative party’s newer voters, the ex-Labour ones from the Red Wall and elsewhere they picked up in 2019?
+What is happening to the Conservative Party’s newer voters, the ex-Labour ones from the red wall and elsewhere, they picked up in 2019?
 The folks enticed by Johnson’s bombast and talk of levelling up and building back better?
 They feel disappointed, if not gaslit.
 The party’s older, more traditional voters feel let down too, either by the drift to extremism, a certain carelessness about planning and sewage, or else the high taxes they have to endure.

-No one remembers the details about Partygate, Paterson, Pincher, Zahawi or Raab; but the impression is of a government drifting from crisis to crisis, ever more divided, and the feeling that “nothing works” in the country is becoming pervasive.
+No one remembers the details about Partygate, Paterson, Pincher, Zahawi or Raab, but the impression is of a government drifting from crisis to crisis, ever more divided, and the feeling that “nothing works” in the country is becoming pervasive.

-The culture wars that are supposed to galvanise the Tory vote serve merely make a jaded people feel even more exhausted.
+The culture wars that are supposed to galvanise the Tory vote serve merely to make a jaded people feel even more exhausted.
 Johnson won in 2019 partly because the nation wanted an end to the Brexit wars; we are not that keen on fighting new ones about trans rights, race and rapists.

 So, the Tories are actually loathed.
 That means the great coalition of voters assembled by Johnson – cleverly enough – in 2019 will now split four ways, and it almost doesn’t matter which, so steep is the decline.